randyzwitch/randyzwitch.github.io/_posts/2014-08-29-visualizing-analytics-languages-venneuler-jl.md

   </p>
 </blockquote>

-Hey, I&#8217;m someone looking for something to do!
+Hey, I'm someone looking for something to do!
 And I like writing Julia code!
-So let&#8217;s have a look at recreating this diagram in Julia using VennEuler.jl (<a title="VennEuler.jl example" href="http://nbviewer.ipython.org/gist/randyzwitch/860e1d9ae5a12cb61b1b" target="_blank">IJulia Notebook link</a>):
+So let's have a look at recreating this diagram in Julia using VennEuler.jl (<a title="VennEuler.jl example" href="http://nbviewer.ipython.org/gist/randyzwitch/860e1d9ae5a12cb61b1b" target="_blank">IJulia Notebook link</a>):

 <div style="width: 490px" class="wp-caption alignnone">
   <img src="http://revolution-computing.typepad.com/.a/6a010534b1db25970b01a73e0af9c7970d-800wi" alt="" width="480" height="427" />